jaarmore/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

-# 0x0D.
+B# 0x0D.
 C - Preprocessor
 > This topic is about uses of preprocessor in C, what are macros and how to use them what are the most common predefined macros, how to include guard your header files.